 What Paint Can I Use on Plastic?

-Krylon Fusion Spray paint is an ideal choice for painting on plastic power wheels, and it will last for several years.
+Krylon Fusion Spray paint [Amazon Link] is an ideal choice for painting on plastic Power Wheels and ATV Plastic which will last for several years.
 The color will adhere to the plastic because it should last on plastic surfaces.

 It is child-friendly, and you can use the makeover as an opportunity to spend some time with your children.
 You can make it a day of fun for the family and allow your little one to help you restore power wheels to their original glory.